University-of-Potsdam-MM/PDF-Accessibility-Check/README.md

 The thirdparty lib for PDFBox is NOT contained in this git.
 Please download it yourself from https://pdfbox.apache.org/download.cgi and put it in the directory /WebContent/WEB-INF/lib.
 Tested with pdfbox-app-1.8.6.jar.

 Also see "README_Adding_Criterions.txt" for adding new criterions to the server.

+This server was developed for the Moodle Plugin "MoodlePlugin_PDFChecker".
+More information about this can be found here: https://github.com/University-of-Potsdam-MM/MoodlePlugin_PDFChecker